• Skip to primary navigation

 This is what it looks like on the back.

-That’s it for the envelop pillow cover.
+That's it for the envelope pillow cover.
 You can do this with any fabric or pillow.
 You can also buy pillow forms at craft stores, or buy some regular pillows at thrift stores for cheap, and change out your covers with the seasons.

 Transferring An Image Using Waxed Paper

-In the past I showed you how to transfer an image on a pillow using transfer paper and freezer paper in my post, Botanical Pillows.
+In the past, I showed you how to transfer an image on a pillow using transfer paper and freezer paper in my post, Botanical Pillows.
 This time I used regular waxed paper and it worked like a charm.

 This project for holiday burlap pillow covers is really easy and I'll show you two tricks that you can use in the future for any time of year.